What Is The Definition Of Electrical Resistance

 Comprehensive Overview

 The definition of electrical resistance can be expressed both conceptually and mathematically.
 Conceptually, it's the opposition a material offers to the flow of electric current.
-Think of it as an internal "friction" that electrons must overcome as they move through the material.
+Plus, think of it as an internal "friction" that electrons must overcome as they move through the material.
 This "friction" converts electrical energy into heat, which is why electronic devices often heat up when in use.

 Mathematically, resistance (often denoted by the symbol R) is defined by Ohm's Law: